Seven Principles of Leave No Trace

 “Good planning is living the experience in advance.” - Sir Edmund Hillary

 Plan ahead by considering your goals and those of your group.
-Prepare by gathering local information, communicating expectations, and acquiring the technical skills, first aid knowledge, and equipment to make the trip a success.
+Prepare by gathering local information, communicating expectations, and getting the technical skills, first aid knowledge, and equipment to make the trip a success.
 Build Leave No Trace into your plans by picking an appropriate journey for your group and allowing plenty of time to travel and camp.

 "The science of nature and the ethics of nature are no longer separate disciplines.
 Finding out about natural kinds constituting the environment enables us to see not only how the environment may be protected, but also that it should be protected" - Nicholas Agar